Difference Between Ethereum vs Litecoin

-Ethereum is an open-ended blockchain platform that operates on the basis of numerous systematic algorithm computations where Ether (functional currency operates) gets traded while Litecoin was invented as a cryptocurrency with an intention to initiate easy transactions between parties and to remove the presence of ambiguities and enhance efficiencies and that too at a lower rate.
+Ethereum is is an open-ended blockchain platform based on numerous systematic algorithm calculations where Ether (functional currency operates) gets traded.
+At the same time, Litecoin was invented as a cryptocurrency to initiate easy transactions between parties, remove ambiguities, and enhance efficiencies at a lower rate.

 Ethereum vs Litecoin Infographics

 Let’s see the top differences between Ethereum and Litecoin.

 - Ethereum is quite a new platform.
 It came into existence in the year 2015.
 Litecoin, on the other hand, came after BitcoinBitcoinBitcoin is a digital currency that came into existence in January 2009, speculated to be created by Satoshi Nakamato, whose true identity is yet to be authenticated.
 It provides lower transaction fees than the traditional online payment systems, is controlled by the decentralized authority, and is not like government-issued currencies. in the year 2011.

 - Ethereum is a platform.
 Ether is a cryptocurrency.
 Litecoin, on the other hand, is a cryptocurrency.
 It’s built on blockchain technology.

 - The best part of Ethereum is its smart contractsSmart ContractsSmart contracts are digital transaction protocols that verify, control, and self-execute an agreement, embedded in computerized codes on a blockchain, if parties meet predefined rules.
 Unlike traditional (physical) ones, these contracts occur among anonymous parties and are enforced automatically without the involvement of any third party. that allow Ether transactions to happen naturally.
 Litecoin isn’t as smart as smart contracts.